Top Accelerated Nurse Practitioner Programs

 2. Herzing University

-Herzing University offers an online accelerated bridge program for nurses to become nurse practitioners in the following specialties:
+Herzing University* offers an online accelerated bridge program for nurses to become one of the following nurse practitioner specialties:

 The university offers programs for current ADN-prepared RNs, who do not hold a BSN.
 This program takes as little as 28 months to complete.